LiskArchive/lisk-legacy-docs/configuration.md

         rotate 5                # keep the 5 most recent logs
         maxage 14               # remove logs that are older than 14 days compress                # compress old log files
-        delaycompress           # compress the data, after it has been moved missingok               # if no logfile is present, ignore notifempty              # do not rotate empty log files }
+        delaycompress           # compress the data after it has been moved missingok               # if no log file is present, ignore notifempty              # do not rotate empty log files }
 ```